Heydar Aliyev Center, Azərbaycan - Things to Do in Heydar Aliyev Center

 Top Things to Do in Heydar Aliyev Center

-Booking Tip: Entry to the Old City is free, but individual attractions like Maiden Tower (10 AZN) and Shirvanshah Palace (10 AZN) charge separate fees.
-Consider a combined ticket for savings.
-Early morning or late afternoon visits offer the best lighting and fewer crowds.
+Booking Tip: Entry to the Old City is free, but individual attractions like Maiden Tower (2 AZN) and Shirvanshah's Palace (4 AZN) require separate tickets.
+Visit early morning or late afternoon for the best lighting and fewer crowds.
+Look for guided walking tours that include multiple sites.

 Getting There

-Heydar Aliyev International Airport (GYD) is the main gateway to Baku, located about 25km northeast of the city center.
+Heydar Aliyev International Airport (GYD) serves as the main gateway to Baku, located about 25km northeast of the city center.
 The airport offers direct flights from major European cities, Middle Eastern hubs, and some Asian destinations.
-From the airport, take the express bus (1.30 AZN) which runs every 30 minutes, or use a taxi (25-35 AZN) or ride-sharing service.
-Many visitors also arrive overland from Georgia via the scenic mountain route, or by ferry across the Caspian Sea from Kazakhstan or Turkmenistan, though ferry schedules can be irregular.
+Airport buses (1.30 AZN) run regularly to the city center, while taxis cost 15-25 AZN and take 30-45 minutes depending on traffic.
+Many visitors also arrive by train from Georgia or by ferry across the Caspian Sea, though flight connections are generally the most convenient option for international travelers.

 Getting Around